 The CBOE Volatility Index, a barometer of investor anxiety known as the VIX <.VIX>, briefly fell on Friday to its lowest level since July 2007.
 It ended at 15.32, well below its mid-March high of 31.28.

-For the week, the Dow Jones industrial average <.DJI> slipped 0.3 percent, while the Standard & Poor's 500 Index <.SPX> and the Nasdaq Composite Index <.IXIC> each shed 0.6 percent.
+For the past week, the Dow Jones industrial average <.DJI> slipped 0.3 percent, while the Standard & Poor's 500 Index <.SPX> and the Nasdaq Composite Index <.IXIC> each shed 0.6 percent.

 BEWARE OF DUAL HEADWINDS